Top 12 Things To Do in Kihei

 Visit the Maui Ocean Center

-Since 1998, the Maui Ocean Center has been one of the most popular locations activities on Maui and they have stayed true to their mission to be “advocates for Maui reef and marine species protection.”
+Since 1998, the Maui Ocean Center has been one of the most popular places on Maui and they have stayed true to their mission to be “advocates for Maui reef and marine species protection.”
 Without a doubt, they are the most incredible aquarium and marine life science center in the Hawaiian Islands, and the perfect destination to visit while you are on the Valley Isle.

 Maui Ocean Center’s values include Respect for the Ocean, Integrity, Passion for What They Do, Transparency and Accountability, Education That Inspires and Connects, a Healthy and Sustainable Environment, Leaving a Positive Legacy for the Future, and a Commitment to Their Employees.